 Workshops, tours, walks and talks showcase the intricacies of the gardens – from star-gazing night tours in the Melbourne Observatory to science seminars, such as one exploring the phylogeography of coconut.
 The Aboriginal Heritage Walk takes you on a journey into the history of the Koolin nation.
 An Indigenous guide will lead you around the gardens, through a traditional smoking ceremony and show you the uses of plants as both food and medicine.
 Want to see the Gardens from a new point of view?
 Book in for a traditional punt cruise around Ornamental Lake, complete with beautiful views of the bays and mini islands.
 You even get your own paper parasol.

 Want to do your own thing?
 There are plenty of walks and plant collections you can explore at any time.
 The camellia collection is one of the world’s best with more than 950 different types; Fern Gully recreates a cool forest, which showcases many fern species; and the Tropical Glasshouse is filled with colourful flowers and palms.
 The Royal Botanic Gardens are also home to the National Herbarium of Victoria, housing more than 1.5 million plant, algae and fungi specimens.

 |Venue name:||Royal Botanic Gardens Victoria|

 Pick a date

 Things to do

 Living in the city sure is convenient, but sometimes we all need to trade the concrete jungle for an actual jungle.
-During autumn the Melbourne Royal Botanic Gardens are giving you the chance to experience the restorative powers of nature by offering...Walks and tours Saturday May 18 2019 - Sunday May 19 2019
+The Melbourne Royal Botanic Gardens are giving you the chance to experience the restorative powers of nature by offering forest therapy...Walks and tours Sunday July 28 2019 - Sunday August 25 2019